aleighbell/alliebell/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README contains the necessary steps to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Rails version 5.0.0.1

-* System dependencies

-* Configuration

-* Database creation
+* Database = Postgres

-* Database initialization
+* Database initialization = ensure you see your elephant!
+Otherwise inilialize posgres.

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Services (photography rates, booking calendar and availability, ability to request a quote)

+* read a blog, listen to podcasts, view portfolio, and view tech reviews on white pages articles

-* Deployment instructions
+* Deployment instructions - will eventually be deployed through godaddy

 * ...